General Foundations of Data

 In probability, reasoning skills are also used extensively.
 In any situation involving chance, outcomes cannot be predicted with certainty, so you have to consider the outcome that has the best chance of occurring.
 Since it is not always easy to determine this outcome, it is tempting to rely on intuition.

-In the primary division, teachers need to help students remain objective and to use their reasoning skills by presenting them with simple chance situations and then asking them to predict the outcome and explain why they made the prediction.
+In the Primary Division, teachers need to help students remain objective and to use their reasoning skills by presenting them with simple chance situations and then asking them to predict the outcome and explain why they made the prediction.
 By justifying their prediction, they will develop their reasoning skills.

 Example